When the building of the

 (

-Granatapfel) because the original grenades had such a form.
+Granatapfel) because the original grenades had that shape.

 |